dlab-berkeley/R-Fundamentals-Legacy/README.md

 * Click "Download Zip".
 * Extract this file to a folder on your computer where you can easily access it (we recommend Desktop).

-4. Optional: if you're familiar with `git`, you can instead clone this repository by opening a terminal and entering `git clone git@github.com:dlab-berkeley/R-Fundamentals.git`.
+4. Optional: if you're familiar with git, you can instead clone this repository by opening a terminal and entering git clone git@github.com:dlab-berkeley/R-Fundamentals.git.

 ## Run the Code